WTECH: The Women’s Technopreneurship Forum

 The world over, women have played a key role in the development of ideas and innovation.
 As we know, a man invented guns but a woman invented the bullet-proof vest.
 This narrative is a true testament to the power of women’s creativity and game-changing ideas that have shaped the way the world works.
 In this same spirit, our Women Technopreneurs forum is designed to inspire and motivate the key women players in Sri Lanka’s startup ecosystem and was launched on 22nd September 2020 at Shangri La, Colombo

-The forum will collaborate closely with other SLASSCOM forums and partner with like-minded external chambers, trade associations and organizations to leverage on resources, knowledge and expertise for women in the industry.
+The forum will collaborate closely with other SLASSCOM forums and partner with like-minded external chambers, trade associations, and organizations to leverage resources, knowledge, and expertise for women in the industry.

 WTECH TALKS: Forging Forward with Inspiring Stories & Case Studies

 Since the launch of WTECH in September 2020, Women Technopreneurs in Sri Lanka at all levels in the industry have begun to forge ahead and create new ways of doing business, which in turn sets an example for the entire industry.
 The innovations and ideas presented by leading women in the sector are now being featured as a series of WTECH Talks which share stories and case studies with others.
 In an effort to make the sessions more inclusive, they were delivered across the island in all three languages as well.

 The success stories showcased at the talks included how one founder created a blockchain-based traceability solution connecting the entire supply chain of an organization.
 This groundbreaking solution attracted significant funding from a Japanese VC firm to a young PR maven named the “Most Influential Content Marketeer” by WMC, who turned that talent into founding a news aggregator and publishing company.